jbarnett8/AuraFlight/README.md

 - Evaluates performance on full flight sequences

 The results used in the paper are based on the best validation loss achieved during training.
 All model checkpoints are saved for reference.
+Note that some differences may occur due to hardware and software variations despite the random seed being fixed.
+Results reported on the paper were obtained on a Macbook Air M1 (2020) using `torch.device("mps")`.

 ### Custom Experiments